blink1073/pytest-jupyter/README.md

 that provides a factory function that starts a kernel using the `echo` kernel by default.

-Note: The server plugin also includes the client plugin, so you can use both sets of fixtures with `"pytest_jupyter.jupyter_server"`.
+*Note*: The server plugin also includes the client plugin, so you can use both sets of fixtures with `"pytest_jupyter.jupyter_server"`.
 Both the `client` and `server` plugins also include the core fixtures.

+*Note*: In order to use the server plugin, you'll need to add `asyncio_mode="auto"` to your `pytest` configuration.

 The server fixures use the echo kernel by default.
 To override this behavior, override the `jp_server_config` fixture and add the following config: